1. Concepts

 Use Cases

-• You can use public forms to initiate a new stub, by setting an action on the _create context to be exposed as a public form.
-This allows you to create a form that anyone can submit to create a new stub and kick off a process, without needing to authenticate with the platform.
+• You can use public forms to initiate a new stub by setting an action on the _create context to be exposed as a public form.
+This allows you to create a form that anyone can submit to create a new stub and start a process without authenticating with the platform.

 Detailed Information

-• Users can create a public form layout within the platform and customize it by using the built in AI agent
+• Users can create a public form layout within the platform and customize it using the built-in AI agent.

-• Any action can be then exposed as a public form by setting the public form setting on the action and setting a publicformlayoutuuid
+• Any action can then be exposed as a public form by enabling the public form setting on the action and setting a publicformlayoutuuid.

-• When an action is available and set as a public form, the form will be available on the URL : https://forms.stubber.com/[stubref]/[action_name]
+• When an action is available and set as a public form, the form will be available at the URL: https://forms.stubber.com/[stubref]/[action_name]

 • It is possible to inject dynamic data into the form layout using public form variables, which can be set on the action and referenced in the form HTML.